isomerpages/nlb-biblioasia/pages/test2.md

 **loke in india**
 <div style="background-color: white;"> Loke on the set of the mythological movie Jai Bajrangat Basant Pictures in India. <i> Image reproduced from Lim Kay Tong, Cathay: 55 Years of Cinema (Singapore:Landmark Books,1991), 117.</i></div>

+The Malay movies then were generally based on folk tales and legends (sg cinema p36).
+One of Cathay-Keris’s box office blockbuster is Hang Jebat, directed by Hussian Haniff.
+The movie was noted for its cinematic qualities and revisionist approach to Malay classical history, portraying Hang Jebat as the hero rather than villain.[^5]
+**image hagn jebat**

 [^1] Balai Seni Lukis Negara (Malaysia), *The Loke Legacy: The Photography Collection of Dato' Loke Wan Tho* (Kuala Lumpur: National Art Gallery, Malaysia, 2006), 7.

 [^2] Raphaël Millet, *Singapore Cinema* (Singapore : Editions Didier Millet, 2006), 34, 37.

-[^3] Millet, Singapore Cinema, 34.
+[^3] Millet, *Singapore Cinema*, 34.

-[^4] Millet, Singapore Cinema, 34, 39; Lim Kay Tong, Cathay: 55 Years of Cinema (Singapore:Landmark Books,1991), 117.
+[^4] Millet, *Singapore Cinema*, 34, 39; Lim Kay Tong, Cathay: 55 Years of Cinema (Singapore:Landmark Books,1991), 117.

+[^5] Millet, *Singapore Cinema*, 51; Nancy K. Nanney, “Evolution of a Hero: The Hang Tuah/Hang Jebat Tale in Malay Drama,” *Asian Theatre Journal* 5, no. 2 (Autumn 1988): 164–65.